Oozaku/codex-2022-exam/ex02+03/README.md

 # Description

-This is the implementation of exercises 02 and 03, and given two rectangules that are lined with the cartesian axes and each of them are described with two points located in oposite extremities of the rectangule's diagonal, find if the rectangules intersects with each other (exercise 02) and find the intersected area between those two rectangules (exercise 03).
+This is the implementation of exercises 02 and 03.
+With two rectangles that are lined with the cartesian axes and each of them are described by two points located in oposite sides of the rectangule's diagonal, find if the rectangules intersects with each other (exercise 02) and find the intersected area between those two rectangules (exercise 03).